-The university commits to undertake the following:
+The University commits to undertake the following:

 - 1. Comply with all relevant legislation and statutory codes of practice, linking with our environmental management system.
 This includes the protection of any endangered or listed species located on site. - 2.
-Renew and develop the management plan for each campus reflecting the need to deliver ecosystem services; these will be reviewed against survey records and those from further assessments and wildlife monitoring. - 3.
-Manage our estate to conserve and, where possible, enhance site biodiversity whilst maintaining the cultural heritage and amenity value.
-Invasive species, where identified will be monitored and reflected in management plans.
-Artificial chemical inputs will be strictly avoided with systems in place to ensure they can only be used if there is no effective alternative.
+Renew and develop the management plan for each campus reflecting the need to deliver ecosystem services; these will be reviewed against survey records and those from further assessments and habitat and species monitoring.

-- 4. Consider the environmental impact and identify opportunities for ecological enhancement of any development and undertake appropriate mitigation. - 5.
-Provide training for staff and ensure contractors are appropriately trained and meet the requirements of all relevant university policies. - 6.
+- 3. Manage our estate to conserve and, where possible, enhance site biodiversity whilst maintaining the cultural heritage and amenity value.
+Invasive species, where identified will be monitored and reflected in management plans. - 4.
+Consider the environmental impact and identify opportunities for ecological enhancement of any development and undertake appropriate mitigation. - 5.
+Provide training for staff and ensure contractors are appropriately trained and meet the requirements of all relevant University policies. - 6.
 Educate and engage staff and students to increase awareness of the wildlife on campuses and the importance of protecting and enhancing the natural environment, whilst engaging in health and wellbeing promoting activities. - 7.
 Explore and develop the range of educational opportunities offered by the estate and promote these to the relevant departments. - 8.
 To work in partnership with local conservation and environmental groups and local authorities, to share knowledge and resources and maintain shared land ecosystems. - 9.
-To work with internal stakeholders to reduce their impact on ecosystem services where possible - 10.
+To work with other departments in the university to reduce their impact on ecosystem services elsewhere e.g. with procurement and transport. - 10.
 Initiate and progress carbon sequestration research for quantitative benefits into having natural space as a carbon offset.